SDFIdk/skraafoto_frontend/docs/overview.md

 <em>Example:</em> The "skråfoto viewer" view is `public/viewer.html`.
 This corresponds to "skraafoto.dataforsyningen.dk/viewer.html` in the browser.

-Each view imports some tailored Javascript and common style sheets.
+As the following diagram illustrates, each view imports some tailored Javascript and common style sheets:

 ![Fig. 2: Web pages and their related resources](./images/page-level.svg)